Considered one of the most gifted playmakers in Europe...

 Having finished third in Ligue 1 again the following season, Leonardo Jardim’s attacking revolution began to gather pace in 2016/17.

 Alongside the likes of Radamel Falcao, Fabinho, Benjamin Mendy, Thomas Lemar and Kylian Mbappe, Silva was instrumental in Monaco winning the French title and reaching the Champions League semi-finals, where they beat Tottenham twice in the group stage before eliminating City and Borussia Dortmund in the knock-out phase en route to the last four.

 Silva made 51 appearances last season, scoring 10 goals and assisting a further 10, making him one of Europe’s most sought-after playmakers.

 He made his senior international debut for Portugal in 2015 in a game against Cape Verde and already has 12 caps.

-Bernardo enjoyed an impressive first season with the Blues and represented Portugal at the 2018 World Cup.
+Bernardo enjoyed an impressive first season with the Blues, winning the Carabao Cup and Premier League title as well as representing Portugal at the 2018 World Cup.

 He added a second Carabao Cup success in 2019 and was voted man-of-the-match in the penalty shoot-out win over Chelsea.